 Millennials and Gen Z spend on average about 15 hours per week on their smartphone.

-Take for example, the fact that millennials and Gen Z spend on average about 15 hours per week on their smartphone.
+Take for example, the fact that Gen Z spend on average about 10 hours a day on their smartphone.
 Even more surprisingly, members of the Gen Z cohort actually spend more time on their smartphones than even their computers.
-On top of all this, 95% of U.S. teens have access to smartphones.
+On top of all this, every nine in ten U.S. teenagers have access to smartphones.
 This trend reveals the increasingly influential role that smartphones play in the lives of the younger generations, being both accessible and entwined with their daily lives.

 If a new way to consume information arises, then naturally an old way must diminish.